 History of the German Shepherd Dog

 The dogs we know as German Shepherd dogs were developed from German working dogs by a German dog breeder Max von Stephanitz (1864 – 1936).
-Stephanitz set the breed standards, and with his colleague, Arthur Meyer, founded the first German Shepherd dog club, the Verein für Deutsche Schäferhunde, in 1899.
+Stephanitz set the breed standards and founded the first German Shepherd dog club, the Verein für Deutsche Schäferhunde, with his colleague Arthur Meyer in 1899.

 Before Getting a German Shepherd

 When buying a German Shepherd as a pet, it is essential to talk to experienced owners first.
 German Shepherds can weigh up to 90 pounds, so they are not a small dog breed.
 They are also not naturally aggressive but can be trained to be effective attack dogs.
 Therefore, it is essential to ensure that you are prepared to handle a German Shepherd before committing to purchase one.
 Experienced owners can give you valuable insights into what it takes to care for a German Shepherd and help you decide whether or not this breed of dog is right for you.

 If you’re considering adding a German Shepherd to your family, you may be wondering where to find a German Shepherd for sale.
 One option is to visit your local animal shelter or rescue organization.
 Many shelters have German Shepherds available for adoption, and you can often find dogs of all ages and temperaments.
 Another option is to purchase a German Shepherd from a reputable breeder.